laderast/RBootcamp_old/chapter2.md

 You might notice that there are blank spots for the categories in each facet.
 We can restrict the factors in each by using `scale="free_x"` argument in `facet_wrap()`.

 *** =instructions
 How many animals named "Morris" did not receive shots?
-Map
+Add `free_x` to the scale argument.

 *** =sample_code
 ```{r}